-Prerequisite: MATH 1115.
 MATH 3301 (3) Discrete Mathematics

 This course focuses on the theory and application of mathematical principles critical to the computing sciences.
-Students study and apply key concepts in topics such as set theory, combinatorics, language and grammars, propositional and quantifier logic, boolean functions and circuit design, growth of functions and big-O notation, HTMe complexity of algorithms, mathematical induction and program correctness, recursive definitions and recursive algorithms and solving recurrence relations.
+Students study and apply key concepts in topics such as set theory, combinatorics, language and grammars, propositional and quantifier logic, Boolean functions and circuit design, growth of functions and big-O notation, time complexity of algorithms, mathematical induction and correctness, recursive definitions and recursive algorithms and solving recurrence relations.